kkm-resupplify/resupplify-monorepo/README.md

 - `portal`: main application for the users and companies
 - `back-office`: administration panel for veryfing companies and their products
-- `shared`: components, enum, interfaces and composables used throughout the monorepo
+- `shared`: components, enum, interfaces and composables etc. used throughout the monorepo

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).